David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 Mr. Obama, I'm calling you out.

-There's a lot of anger, and there's a lot of fear in the hinterlands, the heartland of this country about this duping that we've had on this swine flu vaccine.
+There's a lot of anger, and there's a lot of fear in the hinterlands, the heartland of this country, about this duping that we've had on this swine flu vaccine.

 The White House stopped feeding the drive-bys their hysteria email of the day, and so they stopped covering the story.

-You know, every TV and radio newscast for months it led, and now they've been found out to be the incompetent jerks we knew they were, so the spin is silent.
+And now they've been found out to be the incompetent jerks we knew they were.

 Government screwing up royally in vaccinating people against a declared emergency, a government-declared emergency.